KulikDM/pythresh/docs/example.rst

 ************************

-1. Get the normalized threshold value that separates the inliers from outliers after the scores have been evaluated.
-Note, the outlier detection scores are normalized between 0 and 1.
+1. Get the normalized threshold value that separates the inliers from outliers after the likelihood scores have been evaluated.
+Note, the outlier detection likelihood scores are normalized between 0 and 1.

    .. code:: python